AlexsLemonade/refinebio-examples/README.md

 Any other R packages you need for the example analyses will be installed within the example as a step.

-## Training modules in this repository
+## Example workflows in this repository

 1. [Clustering data](https://github.com/AlexsLemonade/refinebio-examples/blob/master/clustering)